amrltqt/quadre/README.md

 uv run examples/flex_e2e.py

 # Render your JSON with the default (Flex) path
-uv run -m ezp.main your_data.json output.png
+uv run -m nada.main your_data.json output.png
 ```

 Images are written to `out/`.

 ## Flex Layout (Default)

-The renderer now uses a flexbox-like engine under `src/ezp/flex` as the only path.
+The renderer now uses a flexbox-like engine under `src/nada/flex` as the only path.
 It provides:

 - Flex containers with `direction` (row/column), `gap`, `align_items`, `padding`
 - Per-child `grow`, `shrink`, and `basis` properties to distribute space